 - 7/7 Telephone back-up & support from 8 ’til late

-- three nights in 3-star hotels, two 2-star hotels [offering superior-comfort], one comfortable guest house and an exclusive chateau
+- An exclusive chateau stay, two nights in 3-star hotels, two 2-star hotels [offering superior-comfort], a countryside auberge and a charming guest house.

 - En-suite facilities throughout.